thepaqui/matrices_for_OpenGL/README.md

 This class was made with column-matrices in mind, so don't try to use row-matrices, it won't work.
 Though you can always use `Matrix::transpose()` to go from one to the other.

+Don't forget that matrix-matrix multiplication and vector cross product are NOT commutative!

 ### OpenGL

 For use with OpenGL, I recommend making wrapper classes using this class.